Forward Edge Futures Forward Edge Futures

 Forward Edge Futures Risk Disclosures

 Important: You can lose money quickly in futures markets.
-The automation is designed with a defined stop-loss structure to limit daily downside, but losses can still occur because of market movement, leverage, slippage, rejected orders, partial fills, outages, bad configuration, latency, or failures involving brokers, data providers, or other third-party systems.
+Even with defined stop-loss logic, losses can still exceed expectations because of leverage, slippage, rejected orders, partial fills, outages, misconfiguration, latency, or failures involving brokers, data providers, or other third-party systems.

-1. Forward Edge Futures Is a Software Provider
+1. Forward Edge Futures Is Software, Not Account Management

-Forward Edge Futures provides software-based broker connectivity, automation controls, dashboard reporting, and operational support for self-directed trading accounts.
-We are not taking custody of your money, not holding margin on your behalf, and not promising to supervise or manage your trading activity.
+Forward Edge Futures provides broker connectivity, automation controls, dashboard reporting, and operational support for self-directed trading accounts.
+We do not take custody of your funds, hold margin on your behalf, or assume responsibility for your trading decisions.
 Your brokerage assets remain with your broker, and you remain responsible for the account at all times.

 2. Futures Trading Risk